Why you should be developing a comprehensive pricing strategy across your product or service portfolio. 2 approaches to consider.

 In our experience, many businesses do not have a specific pricing strategy when it comes to portfolio pricing approaches, be it across product SKUs or a range of services.
-Pricing may rely on historic precedents, competitor pressure, cost-plus accounting or simply intuition.
+Pricing may rely on historic precedents, competitor pressure, cost-plus accounting, or simply intuition.
 Moreover, opportunities to use a product or service portfolio strategically to gain a competitive advantage are not considered.
 We prefer to approach the challenge at two different levels, namely a data-driven level and a strategy crafting level.

 The data-driven approach to this pricing challenge

 This approach relies on the principle of “letting the data do the talking.”
-We have used it most successfully in the FMCG arena where packaged consumer goods are sold through a variety of retail channels with a variety of outlets, prices, locations and competitors.
+We have used it most successfully in the FMCG arena where packaged consumer goods are sold through a variety of retail channels with a variety of outlets, prices, locations, and competitors.

 This approach is helpful as it comes with no preconceptions.
 It is helpful in providing useful guidance in decision-making environments where there is pressure to lower margins across an entire product portfolio.
-It helps to make the case for where price is a key contributor to sales, and where it is not.
+It helps to make the case for where the price is a key contributor to sales, and where it is not.
 This enables management to identify channel and location combinations where the need to cut prices may not be key to achieving increased sales volumes.
 It helps to prevent emotionally-based pricing decisions that could be harmful to the business.

 The strategic thinking approach to this pricing challenge

-Once we have the first step completed, you should start to think about crafting strategy to address the challenge.
+Once we have the first step completed, you should start to think about crafting a strategy to address the challenge.
 You should understand why each product or service has been priced the way it has.
 Often, there will be some form of cost-plus pricing involved that has then been affected by competitive pricing pressure.

 You should then try to understand the roles that each part of the portfolio plays in differentiating the brand.
-Is it about uniqueness, prestige, completing the product / service line?
+Is it about uniqueness, prestige, completing the product/service line?
 Consider some of these issues for instance:

 - Where are customers most aware of your pricing and where are they not?
 This could reduce perceptions of unfair pricing whilst providing you with opportunities to avoid unnecessarily low pricing.